-Bermuda buttercup is a sunny yellow flower that appears in the Bay Area each winter and spring.
+Bermuda buttercup is a sunny yellow flower that appears in San Jose, California, each winter and spring.

 Originally planted as an ornamental (oops), we now know that this South African invasive weed has the potential to make life quite difficult for our native species.

 Also known as sourgrass, Buttercup oxalis, Oxalis cernua, or simply oxalis, this low growing perennial is difficult to control.
 [The oxalis family is actually quite large and we will discuss that another day.]
 Close cousin to creeping woodsorrel, oxalis contains relatively high levels of oxalic acid, which is what gives it its sour taste.
 That is also why they should not be consumed in large quantities by livestock or your backyard chickens.

 Bermuda buttercup description